Non-Markovianity of qubit evolution under the action of spin environment: Introduction

-In recent years, non-Markovianity has been prescribed as a resource for channel discrimination problem~\cite{bylicka}, preserving coherence~\cite{man}, controlling work extraction from thermodynamical systems~\cite{bylicka2}, etc. Non-Markovian effects also play important roles in areas ranging from fundamental physics of strong fields \cite{schmidt,bloch} to energy transfer process of photosynthetic complexes~\cite{rebentrost}.
-Recently, researchers are focusing on transition from non-Markovian to Markovian dynamics as a function of system-bath coupling and bath size \cite{liu,bernardes,brito,garrido}.
-Some of them have dealt with bosonic bath of infinite or finite degrees of freedom, while using some amount of approximation in defining environment, and some have used qudit system as environment.
-But all have considered system-environment interaction to be homogeneous in space and none have addressed the issue of the aforesaid transition in terms of ancilla-sytem entanglement measure.
+Owing to its diverse applications, various aspects of non-Markovianity are now being studied.
+Lately, researchers have been focusing on transition from non-Markovian to Markovian dynamics \cite{liu,bernardes,brito,garrido,man1,franco2}.
+Some of them have dealt with bosonic bath of infinite or finite degrees of freedom, while some have considered a qudit system as the environment.
+But in all of these studies, system-environment interaction has been considered to be homogeneous in space, and the issue of non-Markovian to Markovian transition in terms of system-environment coupling strength has not been addressed.
+Note that, non-Markovian to Markovian transition is, in general, not a trivial issue, as in most cases finite dimensional environments give rise to non-Markovianity.